larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 that people can't help but score a victory.
 Do one page of writing.
 Pay off a single debt.

-"if some example of succesful change could somehow be achieved quickly, it might be possible to use that to set other changes in motion" Celebrate every incremental victory.
+"if some example of successful change could somehow be achieved quickly, it might be possible to use that to set other changes in motion" Celebrate every incremental victory.